supfiger/todo-list-pure-js/README.md

-# Todo list
+# Todo list on pure js
-Test task in Roku Devs company.
+Test task in Roku Devs company. <br />
 Created using only pure js.

 ### Watch demo: